Disabled Facilities Grant

 If your home cannot be adapted

 You might not be able to adapt your home.
-If you qualify for a Disabled Facilities Grant and need to move to a more suitable property, you can receive funding to cover eligible moving costs.
+If you qualify for a Disabled Facilities Grant and need to move to a more suitable property, you may receive funding to cover eligible moving costs.
 One of the following will need to apply:

 - The adaptations are not practicable.